Aristocracy of Norway: Medieval clerical aristocracy

 The Archbishop's palace in today's Trondheim.

 The clergy (geistlighet) was one of normally three estates in the Norwegian feudal system.
-Together with the King and the secular aristocracy, the Archbishop and the clerical aristocracy constituted the power class in the Kingdom.
+Together with the king and the secular aristocracy, the archbishop and the clerical aristocracy constituted the power class in the kingdom.
 Until the Reformation in 1536 this aristocracy operated and developed in parallel with the secular aristocracy.

-It was in the years after the death of King Olaf 'the Holy' in 1030 that Norway was finally Christianised, whereby the Church gradually began to play a political rôle.
+It was in the years after the death of King Olaf the Holy in 1030 that Norway was finally Christianised, whereby the Church gradually began to play a political role.
 Already in 1163 the Law of Succession stated that Norwegian kings were no longer sovereign monarchs but vassals holding Norway as a fief from Saint Olaf alias the Eternal King of Norway.
-This invention gave the Church bigger control of the royal power, not least because the King had to proclaim loyalty to the Pope.
+This development gave the Church greater control of the royal power, not least because the king had to proclaim loyalty to the Pope.
 King Magnus V (1156-1184) was as such the first of Norway's kings to use the style 'by the Grace of God'.
-Nevertheless, this law of succession would last only for a century, when a new and for kings more independent law of succession was introduced.
+Nevertheless, this law of succession would last only for a century, until a new law of succession, more independent for kings, was introduced.

-The Church was actively involved in the civil war era (1130-1240), in which they were allies of the established aristocracy and supported throne pretenders who were (alleged) descendants of 'Olaf the Holy'.
+The Church was actively involved in the civil war era (1130-1240), in which they were allies of the established aristocracy and supported throne pretenders who were (alleged) descendants of Olaf the Holy.
 Ultimately the Church supported Magnus Erlingsson (1156-1184), the son of Earl Erling Ormsson and Princess Kristin Sigurdsdotter.

 In 1184, having defeated King Magnus, Sverre Sigurdsson became King of Norway.
-Subsequently, Sverre demanded that the Archbishop should be subordinate to the King.
+Subsequently, Sverre demanded that the archbishop should be subordinate to the king.
 As a result of this King Sverre was excommunicated.
 In Denmark exiled Archbishop Eirik, plus the majority of bishops, arranged a resistance movement known as the Baglers.
 They managed to re-occupy and control parts of Eastern Norway, from where they represented a permanent threat to King Sverre.
-Upon King Sverre's death in 1202 it became possible to find a compromise between Sverre's supporters, the Birchlegs, and the Archbishop.
+Upon King Sverre's death in 1202 it became possible to find a compromise between Sverre's supporters, the Birchlegs, and the archbishop.
 In 1217 they managed to agree upon a king: King Haakon IV, a paternal grandson of King Sverre.

-During the 13th century there were power struggles between the Church and the King.
+During the 13th century there were power struggles between the Church and the king.
 Several disagreements were temporarily solved with the Concordat of Tunsberg (Sættargjerden) of 1277.
 This concordat granted the clerical aristocracy several rights and privileges or confirmed existing ones, for example the freedom to trade and the freedom from paying lething.
-The same concordat gave the Archbishop the right to have 100 sveins (armed pages), whilst each bishop could have 40.
+The same concordat gave the archbishop the right to have 100 sveins (armed pages), whilst each bishop could have 40.